About me

 I find that mostly I am using a blend of:

 IFS Therapy, Brainspotting, Sensorimotor Psychotherapy, EMDR, with talking therapy interweaving them through them.
-I then integrate elements of the other therapies I've trained in.

 There is probably a good reason, that my practice is usually full, and that most people come to see me for help with Addictions, Anxiety, Physical Problems Inc. sexual, Trauma symptoms, Traumatic experiences, Attachment & Binging behaviours.

-I have over 20 years of experience in mental health and over 18 years of providing counselling & psychotherapy helping people recover from all kinds of traumatic experiences and symptoms.
+I have over 20 years of experience in mental health and over 19 years of providing counselling & psychotherapy helping people recover from all kinds of traumatic experiences and symptoms.
 This goes right back to a time when there was a lot less known about trauma, and how to work with it.

-As a therapist, I urge you to research therapists thoroughly before you sign up, look at their experience, look at what training they have completed, and their ethical body, and take reviews with more than a pinch of salt...
+As a therapist, I urge you to research therapists thoroughly before you sign up, look at their experience, look at what training they have completed, and their ethical body, and take reviews with more than a pinch of salt..

-To provide the best therapy I can, I have trained in several, both cognitive and somatic approaches to psychotherapy.
+To provide the best therapy I can, I have trained in several, cognitive and somatic approaches to psychotherapy.

 I work very differently today, from how I did in 2005.
 I have grown as a person and therapist since I started counselling at the age of 25, and now at 45, I have over 20 years of professional and personal growth benefitting my therapeutic work.
-I don't work as anything else other than a psychotherapist, this isn't something I do 'on the side' to supplement employed work, I don't work for any other organizations now, you will only find me working for myself and my private clients.
+I don't work as anything else other than a self-employed psychotherapist, this isn't something I do 'on the side' to supplement employed work, I don't work for any other organizations now, you will only find me working for myself and my private clients.

 If a therapist is only trained in only one model, then this can be a narrow view of how healing and recovery can take place.